Quiero Amanecer con Alguien

 Quiero Amanecer con Alguien (English I want to wake up with someone) is the 6th studio album by Mexican pop singer Daniela Romo.
-This album was released on 1989 and was nominated for Pop Album of the Year at the Lo Nuestro Awards, this was a departure from the catchy pop nature of her previous albums, adopting a serious image, and concentrated mainly on ballads.
+Released on 1989 and nominated for Pop Album of the Year at the Lo Nuestro Awards, this was a departure from the catchy pop nature of her previous albums through adopting a more serious image and concentrated mainly on ballads.

 History

 This was the first album produced by Bebu Silvetti and K.C.
 Porter for Daniela.
-This was a meaningful change in her career, she finished recording the albums with a style of the 1980s and started with an era of romantic ballads, with a fresher and newer sound.
+A meaningful change in her career, she finished recording the albums in a 1980s style and started an era of romantic ballads with a fresher and newer sound.